eevee/eev.ee/content/2015-12-31-you-should-make-a-doom-level-part-3.markdown

 However, as with any other sector-based geometry, 3D floors cannot move sideways, only up and down.
 Alas.

-Wait.
-I qualified that with "sector-based".
+Ah, but I qualified that with "sector-based".
 Does that mean...?

 ## Polyobjects